Mbappe double leads France past Argentina in 4-3 thriller

 Three minutes into the second half and Argentina were ahead, Messi curling a shot hopefully towards Lloris and right back Mercado reacting instinctively to deflect the ball into the net.

-The Argentina fans were in full voice but their joy did not last long with France restoring parity when Pavard pounced on an over-cooked cross some 20 meters out and lashed it on the half-volley into the net.
+The Argentina fans were in full voice but France soon restored parity when Pavard pounced on an over-cooked cross some 20 meters out and lashed it into the net on the half-volley.

 Mbappe’s first goal came seven minutes later when he snared a loose ball, taking one touch to race past his marker and firing it home with his left foot through Armani’s dive.